darwinphi/queryntine/README.md

 # 🏥 `<Queryntine/>`

-An app created with React and Typescript
+Track people's quarantine period.
+Created with React and Typescript.